Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 ## Post upgrade of CSM to 1.7.1

-Post CSM Upgrade from 1.7.0 to CSM 1.7.1, if an administrator wishes to enable Fabric Manager on baremetal, they must follow below procedure.
+Post CSM Upgrade to CSM 1.7.1, if an administrator wishes to enable Fabric Manager on baremetal, they must follow below procedure.

 * Step 1: [FMN Prerequisites](#fmn-prerequisites)
 * step 2: [FMN Pre Boot](#fmn-pre-boot)